 Nast drew numerous cartoons sympathetic to the Chinese in reaction to unfolding events in California.
 In Every Dog (No Distinction of Color) Has His Day, February 8, 1879, Nast drew attention to a disturbing shift in anti-Chinese sentiment, but he does so at the expense of the Negro (Keller 107).

 Nast features a male Native American (Red Gentleman) and Chinese (Yellow Gentleman) standing as they consider a wall of seven placards espousing various sources of nativist sentiment.
-The Native American, driven out of his East Coast home in the early nineteenth century moves westward and encounters a Chinese man somewhere in the middle of the United States.
+The Native American, driven out of his East Coast territories in the early nineteenth century is forced to move westward and encounters a Chinese man somewhere in the middle of the United States.
 Each is being forced to live in new areas as a result of racial prejudice.
-At the stop, he warns the Chinese man that it is now his turn to be uprooted to the East.
+At the stop, he warns the Chinese man that it is now his turn to be uprooted from the West to the East.
 The caption reads: “Red Gentlemen to Yellow Gentleman.
 Pale face, ‘fraid you crowd him out, as he did me.”

 Behind the two men is a classic Nast device of using public declarations – proclamations of prejudice and hate speech plastered on a wall for public viewing.
 At the top of the wall, a simple illustration shows a feathered man with a tomahawk fleeing westward, barely ahead of a U.S. railroad engine at his heels.